-Narcissists suffer from what I call Tall Man Syndrome.
+Narcissists suffer from what I call "Tall Man Syndrome."
 They experience themselves as above others, so the rules don't apply to them.

 ___Sign #4: Your concerns are really criticisms of me, and I hate being criticized.

-Because narcissists think everything is about them, they hear others’ attempts to talk about personal feelings as veiled criticisms of themselves.
+I can criticize others, and often do—but if you criticize me you’re hurting my feelings, so I’ll hurt you back.
+If you say you are at all unhappy, that's a way of indirectly criticizing me.
 Since "it's all about me" your feelings must be about what I have been doing.
-If you are talking about your feelings, even if they were engendered by situations at work or with friends that have nothing to do with me, I interpret your negative feelings as indirect criticism of me.
+If you are talking about your feelings, even if they were engendered by situations at work or with friends that have nothing to do with me, I interpret your negative feelings as criticism of me.

 The clinical term for taking others' concerns as personal criticism is personalizing .
 "I'm feeling lonely," gets heard by someone who is narcissistic as an accusation: "You don't spend enough time with me."

 ___Sign #5: I'm right.
 You're wrong.
 So when things go wrong between us, it’s always your fault.